-Having said that, the sales process from introduction to close does vary depending on the product or service that you sell and the reason why people buy.
+Having said that, the sales process from introduction to close varies depending on the product or service you sell and why people buy.

 Here are 8 areas to consider reviewing as you prepare yourself for phase 2 with businesses reopening in the coming weeks that you may or may not have already addressed: